nafees-iqbal/NLProc-Proj-M-SS25/README.md

 ---

+## Project Overview

+This project implements a **Retrieval-Augmented Generation (RAG)** pipeline for university level course material.
+The goal is to retrieve relevant document chunks using semantic search and generate answers using a transformer based language model (`Flan-T5`).
+Our model is trained on **University of Bamberg's** various courses `course modules`, `slides` and `previous exam questions`  from bachelor and masters degree programs.
+So that our model can generate and predict current semester's `question`, `summarize` course content and `answer` various questions of any specific course.

 # Week 5

 ## Let's first go through the paper `https://arxiv.org/pdf/2210.11416` where we find the ''Model Card for FLAN-T5 base''